Questions & Answers

 - What functionalities are available in the IUCLID Cloud services?

-Both IUCLID Cloud for SMEs and IUCLID Cloud Trial have the same functionalities.
-The main differences relate to the higher storage capacity and backup functionalities, which are only available in IUCLID Cloud for SMEs.
+Both IUCLID Cloud and IUCLID Cloud Trial have the same functionalities.
+The main differences relate to the higher storage capacity and backup functionalities, which are only available in the IUCLID Cloud.
 To learn more about all IUCLID Cloud functionalities, check out our video tutorials here.

 Users are able to perform all basic functionalities as in IUCLID 6 that are needed to import/export and create substances and dossiers.
 If you are the Legal Entity manager, you can also manage the service, the users and their access rights.
 Users can run the validation assistant on substances and dossiers, generate a CSR or check what data might be published on ECHA’s website after submitting a dossier with the dissemination preview tool.
 Check this video tutorial to see how it works.